constraintAutomaton/tree-document-topology-visualizer/README.md

 ## Build

 ### First use
-To build the software for a first-time use
+To build the software for a first-time

 `make build-all`

-It will build the main code and the `javascript` code used to instantiate Comunica.
+It will build the main source code and the `javascript` code used to instantiate Comunica.

 ### Main code

-To only build the main code use
+To only build the main source code

 `make build`

+The binary will be located in `./build/tree-visualizer`

 ### Debugging

-To build the code and then run it with the default parameters use
+To build the code and then run it with the default parameters

 `make build-run`

 ## Usage

-To run with the default parameters simply use
+To run with the default parameters simply

 `make run`